jncmel/spike-analysis/README.md

 # Results
 Contains the spiketimes of the different clusters obtained from spike sorting.

-Cluster_ids: File containing the cluster_ids taken of different recodings used for further analysis.

 # Scripts
-Custom code used for plotting the raster across trials and firing rate of different clusters.
+Custom code used for plotting the raster across trials and firing rate of different clusters from the .hdf5 files of different recordings

+Cluster_ids: File containing the cluster_ids taken of different recodings used for the plots.